ChristianMarzahl/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 3. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 I used only two types of color thresholds to generate a binary image.
 The first threshold was performed in the HLS color space  on the L channel with a range from 220 to 255.
-The second threshold was performed in the LAB color space on the L channel with a range from 190 to 255.
+The second threshold was performed in the LAB color space on the B channel with a range from 190 to 255.
 Afterwards the two methods were combined to a combined_binary.

 ``` python